 1. Cryotherapy is Dry

 Whole Body Cryotherapy treatment is completely dry.
 Your skin reacts and your body goes to work without absorbing or retaining any external fluid.
 There is no contact with moisture and no absorption.
-Unlike an ice bath that can waterlog the skin, cause redness, irritation, damage, sensitivity or even stabbing or burning pain, the liquid nitrogen mist and refrigerated air will actually stimulate skin cells and nourish the skin, leaving it healthy and revitalised.
+Unlike an ice bath that can waterlog the skin, cause redness, irritation, damage, sensitivity or even stabbing or burning pain, the liquid nitrogen mist and refrigerated air can actually stimulate skin cells and nourish the skin, leaving it healthy and revitalised.

 2. Cryotherapy is Fast